denislaliberte/dotfiles/home/template/planning.md

 -

 ## checklist
+- [ ] review last meeting plan
+- [ ] review project timeline
-- [ ] Define the purpose
+- [ ] review kanban board
-    * Are you seeking input from others on a problem?
-    * What needs to be communicated?
-    * Are you looking to settle on a decision?
 - [ ] Write the agenda and make sure that question and decision are clearly stated
-- [ ] Share the agenda with the attendees and see if we can have the same output without meeting.
+- [ ] Share the agenda with the attendees.
-- [ ] Reconsider the lenght of the meeting.
 - [ ] Ask for a dedicated notetaker.

 After the meeting checklist: